radiotutor/radiotutor/README.md

 We strive to ensure that Radiotutor is as safe as possible.
 To do this, we use HTTPS as standard, and hash and salt user passwords using industry standard methods.

 # Requirements
-Linux box with LAMP.
+Linux box with Go environment installed.
 Our release instance is running on Amazon Linux AMI.
 For development, check out [Vagrant](https://www.vagrantup.com/)

 # Roadmap